Anastasia Rodionova

 Anastasia Ivanovna Rodionova (Анастасия Ивановна Родионова; born 12 May 1982) is a Russian-born Australian former professional tennis player.

-Rodionova has won 11 doubles titles on the WTA Tour, as well as eight singles and 13 doubles titles on the ITF Circuit.
+Rodionova won eleven doubles titles on the WTA Tour, as well as eight singles and 13 doubles titles on the ITF Circuit.
 On 16 August 2010, she reached her career-high singles ranking of world No. 62.
 On 8 September 2014, she peaked at No. 15 in the doubles rankings.

-Her greatest career achievements have come in doubles, having reached the finals of the mixed-doubles event at the 2003 Wimbledon Championships with Andy Ram and the semifinals of the women's doubles event at the 2010 US Open with Cara Black.
+Her greatest career achievements came in doubles, having reached the finals of the mixed-doubles event at the 2003 Wimbledon Championships with Andy Ram and the semifinals of the women's doubles event at the 2010 US Open with Cara Black.

 Rodionova suffers the ignominious distinction of being one of just four players in WTA history to be defaulted from a tournament, after hitting a ball towards spectators at the 2007 Western & Southern Open.

 Her younger sister Arina is also a tennis professional, and the two sisters have intermittently contested doubles tournaments together, with modest success.
 Their most notable achievements as a team came at the 2010 Malaysian Open and 2015 Monterrey Open, succumbing in the super tie-break in the finals of both tournaments.

 Biography

-Rodionova started to play tennis at age 7, but she was introduced to tennis much earlier.
+Rodionova started to play tennis at age seven, but she was introduced to tennis much earlier.
 Her father Ivan was an amateur player so instead of toys, Rodionova had tennis balls in her pram.
 He coached her until 18 years old when she left Tambov and moved to Germany to practice for three years before returning to Moscow in 2003.
 She has resided in Melbourne since 2005.
 Her sister Arina has also been a professional tennis player since 2004.